50M+ scored sessions

 How Tests Correlate

 People who score well on one test tend to score well on related tests — but not all tests share the same cognitive substrate.
 The table below shows empirical correlation strength between test pairs (r = Pearson coefficient from 50M+ sessions).
+See also: pattern recognition vs. IQ and processing speed vs. reaction time.

 | Test Pair | Correlation (r) | Explanation |